k-box/k-box/docs/developer/configuration.md

 Some features that are in testing might be behind activation flags.

 Feature flags are stored in the `options` table with the `flag_` prefix.
-The `KlinkDMS\Flags` is the class responsible to interact with the flags.
+The `KBox\Flags` is the class responsible to interact with the flags.
 All flags are boolean

 | flag          | description                        |
 |---------------|------------------------------------|